 Scapular retraction corrects shoulder misalignment and directly helps to alleviate shoulder and neck tension.

-Place your arms straight out in front of you with your thumbs touching.
-Keeping your elbows straight, pull your shoulder blades together and hold.
+Simply pull your shoulder blades together and hold.
 Then, allow your shoulders to move slightly forward and pull them back again.
-Make sure you use the muscles between your shoulder blades to perform this movement, and not the muscles of your neck and upper “shoulder” areas.
-(Figure 9a)
+Make sure you use the muscles between your shoulder blades to perform this movement, and not the muscles of your neck and upper trapezius or “shoulder” areas.
+(Figure 5a)

 Figure 9a: The photo on the left shows a relatively neutral scapular alignment.
 On the right, she pulls her shoulder blades together.
 Note that in this photo, she is not holding her arms out in front.
 The same shoulder-blade muscles can be worked in a variety of ways.